pchemguy/SQLite-ICU-MinGW/index.md

 ICU_CFLAGS="$(pkg-config --cflags icu-i18n)"
 ICU_LDFLAGS="$(pkg-config --libs --static icu-i18n)"
 ```
+<p> </p>
 These flags then need to be injected into the commands executed by the SQLite Makefile.
 Rather than manually editing the generated Makefile, we should go over the provided [shell script][SQLite Build Proxy Script].

-1. Downlad the source
+- Download the source
 This routine checks if SQLite archive is present.
 If not, SQLite source is downloaded.
 If the “configure” script does not exist, it unpacks the archive and renames the folder to “sqlite3”.

 ```bash
 get_sqlite() {
   cd "${BASEDIR}" || ( echo "Cannot enter ${BASEDIR}" && exit 101 )